How to buy Bitcoin: Money's step-by-step guide

 There are a number of different types of wallets.
 There are software wallets that you can install and download onto your desktop or online wallets that are essentially browser based or you could get one for your mobile.
 Popular wallets include Bitcoin Core, Xapo and Mycelium.
-You can find a larger list here.

 For larger amounts you may opt for a "hardware" wallet like Trezor or KeepKey where you can store your info on a USB.
 They are safer because even though you can transact online they are stored offline making it harder to hack.